-Dunyazad entered a Baroque terrace, , within which was found a cartouche with a mirror inside.
+Dunyazad entered a archaic still room, accented by a curved staircase framed by a pattern of pearl inlay.
 Dunyazad felt a bit dizzy at the confusion of doors.

-Dunyazad entered a art deco atelier, containing a gilt-framed mirror.
+Dunyazad entered a Churrigueresque cryptoporticus, watched over by xoanon.
 Dunyazad muttered, "North, this way is probably north!" as the door opened, not knowing that it was indeed the wrong way.

-Dunyazad entered a ominous sudatorium, tastefully offset by a wood-framed mirror with a design of wooden carvings.
+Dunyazad entered a looming library, that had many solomonic columns.
 Dunyazad thought that this direction looked promising, and went that way, passing a reflection in a mirror.

-Dunyazad entered a cramped and narrow fogou, watched over by a monolith.
+Dunyazad entered a ominous tetrasoon, decorated with a quatrefoil inscribed in the ground framed by a pattern of wooden carvings.
 Dunyazad felt sure that this must be the way out.
-Which was where Dunyazad reached the end of the labyrinth.